elviskasonlin/speaalpha18/_posts/2018-10-23-assignment.md

      - Get an External module with higher bits resolution:
          - [ADS1015 12-Bit ADC](https://www.adafruit.com/product/1083)
          - [ADS1115 16-Bit ADC](https://www.adafruit.com/product/1085)

-  * How fast does the ADC need to be?

 2. Experimentations with digital I/O
   * Here's a link to a separate blog post on the experiments [LINK]({{ site.baseurl  }}{% post_url 2018-10-24-digital-io-experiments %})